fluent-ffmpeg/node-fluent-ffmpeg/README.md

 ### Setting custom child process niceness
-You can adjust the scheduling priority of the child process used by ffmpeg, using renice (http://manpages.ubuntu.com/manpages/intrepid/man1/renice.1.html), like so:
+You can adjust the scheduling priority of the child process used by ffmpeg, using renice (http://manpages.ubuntu.com/manpages/intrepid/man1/renice.1.html):

     var ffmpeg = require('fluent-ffmpeg');